 Countries in Central, Eastern and Southeastern Europe (CESEE) have seen their prosperity increase remarkably since they started their transition to market economies.
 After a deep contraction in the early 1990s, growth has soared and per capita income in most countries in the region more than doubled between 1996 and 2017 despite the Global Financial Crisis.
 The COVID-19 crisis has interrupted this trend, reversing up to three years of accumulated growth.

-This webinar will discuss recovery and growth strategies for CESEE.
+This webinar discussed recovery and growth strategies for CESEE.
 Recent analyses by the EIB (“Towards a new growth model in CESEE”) and the IMF (“Infrastructure in CESEE”) have investigated some of the economic issues the region faces and put forward recommendations on how to shape the recovery.
-These publications will be presented and discussed together with the perspective of one country in the region, Estonia, and its Recovery and Resilience Plan.
+These publications were presented and discussed together with the perspective of one country in the region, Estonia, and its Recovery and Resilience Plan.